Frequently Asked Questions

 Who is the director of the National Park Service?

-Michael T. Reynolds is the acting director of the National Park Service.
+Dan Smith is the deputy director exercising the authority of director for the National Park Service.

 Learn more about past directors of the National Park Service.